LizMarsh900/MTHM504/README.md

 Currently the main focus is seeming to be relative age effect, which is both highly explored in recent research and a bias that is very interesting to me.
 Also some focus on geographical representativeness with lots of mapping of applicants and specifically successful applicants.

-This repository should contain everything relating to my project, including all code used for results, as well as all my notes, and final write-up (?) but NOT the data for obvious privacy reasons.
+This repository should contain everything relating to my project, including all code used for results, my notes, and final write-up (?) but NOT the data for obvious privacy reasons.